TERMS & CONDITIONS

-AOL offers Company access to the ONE by AOL: Video Platform and related services (collectively, the “ONE Video Platform” or the “Platform”), which allows Company to create a private version of the Platform for those participants selected by Company (“Private Marketplace”).
-AOL will make the Private Marketplace available to Company through the Dashboard.
-AOL shall provide “Clearinghouse Services” to Company in connection with Company’s use of the Private Marketplace.
-For the purpose of this Schedule, Clearinghouse Services shall including: downloading reports from Company’s Account through the Dashboard; calculating amounts due from Buyers of Placements through the Private Marketplace; creating and sending invoices to such Buyers; reconciling invoiced amounts with such Buyers; making commercially reasonable efforts to collect amounts due from such Buyers; paying all banking fees due for payment and collection activities; and converting (at AOL’s expense) such collections and payments into and from any required foreign currencies.
+Oath offers Company access to the ONE by AOL: Video Platform and related services (collectively, the “ONE Video Platform” or the “Platform”), which allows Company to create a private version of the Platform for those participants selected by Company (“Private Marketplace”).
+Oath will make the Private Marketplace available to Company through the Dashboard.
+Oath shall provide “Clearinghouse Services” to Company in connection with Company’s use of the Private Marketplace.
+For the purpose of this Schedule, Clearinghouse Services shall including: downloading reports from Company’s Account through the Dashboard; calculating amounts due from Buyers of Placements through the Private Marketplace; creating and sending invoices to such Buyers; reconciling invoiced amounts with such Buyers; making commercially reasonable efforts to collect amounts due from such Buyers; paying all banking fees due for payment and collection activities; and converting (at Oath's expense) such collections and payments into and from any required foreign currencies.

 If Company makes use of the Platform for any transaction for which billing information is not already integrated into the Platform, Company will need to enter into the Platform the requested billing information regarding such transaction (“Billing Information”) prior to the launch of such transaction.
 Company represents and warrants that all Billing Information Company provides will be complete, accurate and timely and Company agrees that Company will be solely and fully responsible for any errors or omissions in Company Billing Information.

 Company is responsible for providing the necessary resources and development work to enable Company video player(s), web page(s), application(s) and/or ad server(s) to access and interact with the Service in cooperation with Oath and in accordance with the technical integration specifications made available in the Dashboard (“Specifications”).